clifton-green/esif/technical-debt.md

 - Set up tests
 - Add login/logout states and update nav accordingly
 - Use gulpif to create --prod and --dev states for styles, scripts and servers
+- Add namespacing to json files

 ## Issues
 - The build system ignores JSON updates on watch.
 It will only work with a manual build.
+- Heroku is building as a node app, work out how to build as regular apache app.